ericwastaken/google-drive-export/README.md

 # Google Drive Export Script

 This script allows you to export Google Docs, Sheets, and Slides to Microsoft Office formats (Docx, Xlsx, Pptx) and PDFs from a specific Google Drive directory.
 The script will recurse into Google Drive subdirectories from the starting directory ID that you specify and create a matching directory structure in the output directory.
+Your output directory can be any path that your workstation has access to, including a network drive.
+The script will check for existing files in the output directory and only export files that don't already exist or have been updated since the last export.

 The script uses a service account for authentication, ensuring secure access to your Google Drive files.